By: Leslie Barrows

 - Speak clearly so the court reporter can take an accurate transcript of the deposition.
 Make sure you tell the truth and remember that perjury is a 3rd Degree felony in Texas.
 Making untrue statements, on even minor details, can be used against you at trial to destroy your credibility.

 - Reminder: Only answer the question asked by the examiner and do not try to assume the next question.
 Keep your answers short.
 “Yes” and “No” are good short answers.
-That said, do not be misleading; if a short answer would be misleading, explain the answer briefly.
+That said, do not be misleading.
+If a short answer would be misleading, explain the answer briefly.

-- Remember: The examiner may be trying to rattle you, make you look unintelligent or foolish.
+- Remember, the examiner may be trying to rattle you, make you look unintelligent, or foolish.
 Do not fall into their trap and say or do anything other than answer short truthful answers.
 Letting yourself be trapped by slick deposition tricks will not help you later at trial.

 About Attorney Objections

-Most attorneys here in the Southlake area and Tarrant and Denton Counties are civil with one another and understand that they will see and work beside other opposing counsels again in other cases.
+Most attorneys in the Southlake area and Tarrant and Denton Counties are civil with one another and understand that they will see and work beside other opposing counsels again in other cases.
 Luckily most depositions are smooth and painless, but you must be prepared and appropriate regardless.

 Southlake divorce and family attorney, Leslie Barrows, is experienced and skilled in pre-trial divorce litigation and the discovery process, including taking and defending depositions.
 Call Leslie at The Barrows Firm in Southlake by dialing (817) 481-1583, or contact us through the website with any of your questions about how to prepare to give your deposition in your divorce or family law case.